Freed Nigerian women tell of horror of Boko Haram captivity

 Umaru said her group of prisoners never came in contact with the missing Chibok girls.

-Nigerian troops alongside armies from neighboring Chad, Cameroon and Niger have won back swathes of territory from the fighters in the last couple of months.
+Nigerian troops alongside armies from neighbouring Chad, Cameroon and Niger have won back swathes of territory from the fighters in the last couple of months.

 Last year, the group exerted influence over an area bigger than Belgium.
 But a counter-attack launched in January has pushed them into Sambisa, a nature reserve.
 While the Nigerian army is confident it has the group cornered, a final push to clear them from the area has been curtailed by landmines.